 The complex learning as we paint

-Painting is a joyful celebration of them, of their creativity, their spirit and their inner personality.
+Painting is a joyful celebration of your children, of their creativity, their spirit, and their inner personality.

 It allows children to come alive and explore their senses: discovering colour, texture, smells, movements and images.